ID Card Questions

 Returning students: Depending on the length of time you are away from ETSU, you may or may not need to purchase a replacement.
 Please contact us about getting a new ID card.
 If you still have your ID card from last time, it will reactivate when the semester you are registered for begins.

 Visiting Scholar/Departmental Guest: Guest/Visiting Scholar cards can only be made by request of your department.
-Guest cards are $5.
-Departments: Please email IDBUCS@etsu.edu with the following:
+Guest cards are $10.
+Departments: Please fill out a Guest Card Request Form and email to IDBUCS@etsu.edu.

 ID Badges are printed vertical, have no magnetic capability, and are used to wear for identification purposes.
 Because badges cannot be scanned to activate campus features, we will punch a hole to use a badge clip or lanyard with it.

 I am a nursing student and need my ID badge for clinicals, how do I get my badge?